The following describes the authentication methods in more detail.

 Setting file-system permissions only helps for Unix-socket connections.
 Local TCP connections are not restricted by it; therefore, if you want to use permissions for local security, remove the host ...
 127.0.0.1 ... line from pg_hba.conf, or change it to a non-trust authentication method.

 PostgreSQL database passwords are separate from operating system user passwords.
-The password for each database user is stored in the pg_shadow system catalog table.
+Ordinarily, the password for each database user is stored in the pg_shadow system catalog table.
 Passwords can be managed with the query language commands CREATE USER and ALTER USER, e.g., CREATE USER foo WITH PASSWORD 'secret';.
-By default, that is, if no password has been set up, the stored password is null and password authentication will always fail for that user.
+By default, that is, if no password has been set up, the stored password is NULL and password authentication will always fail for that user.

 Kerberos is an industry-standard secure authentication system suitable for distributed computing over a public network.
 A description of the Kerberos system is far beyond the scope of this document; in all generality it can be quite complex (yet powerful).
 The Kerberos FAQ or MIT Project Athena can be a good starting point for exploration.
 Several sources for Kerberos distributions exist.

 In order to use Kerberos, support for it must be enabled at build time.
-See Chapter 1 for more information.
-Both Kerberos 4 and 5 are supported, but only one version can be supported in any one build.
+Both Kerberos 4 and 5 are supported (./configure --with-krb4 or ./configure --with-krb5 respectively), although only one version can be supported in any one build.